 Most scoring engines don't tell you when they're working with half the picture.
 A confident number from a thin slice of data feels just as confident as the real thing.

 How much rent this property could generate each month, relative to its purchase price.
-We use our rent estimate vs. the AVM, with a sanity check against recent comparable sales.
+We use our rent estimate vs. our value estimate.

 Higher yield lifts the score.
-A weak yield vs. comparable sales pulls it down.
+A weak yield pulls it down.

 How likely the inspection is to surface expensive surprises — roof, HVAC, plumbing, foundation, electrical near end-of-life.